MrLYG/personalwebsite/source/_posts/Readme.md

 ---

-Welcome to my personal space on the web!
-I'm Yuangang Li, a passionate software developer and infrastructure engineer based in Los Angeles, CA. With a background rooted in Computer Science and hands-on experience in the dynamic field of **cloud computing** and **AI**, I thrive on coding, problem-solving, and continuous learning.
+👋 Welcome to my personal space!
+I'm Yuangang Li, a passionate **FullStack developer** and **Infrastructure engineer** based in Los Angeles, CA. I specialize in coding, problem-solving, and continuous learning in the realms of **Cloud Computing** and **AI**.

 ### Education 🎓
-I'm currently expanding my horizons as a Master's student in Computer Science at the University of Southern California, an experience that has significantly broadened my theoretical knowledge and practical skills in this domain.
+I'm currently expanding my horizons as a **Master's** student in **Computer Science** at **the University of Southern California**, an experience that has significantly broadened my theoretical knowledge and practical skills in this domain.
 My academic journey began at Beijing City University, where I earned my BSc in Software Engineering, specializing in Cloud Computing.
 Standing out in my class, I graduated with a remarkable GPA, landing in the top 1%.

 ### How I Work 💻
 My expertise pivots around several key aspects of tech development: